 Heron Eitan was used for multiple military purposes during his service, from reconnaissance and surveillance of the terrain, gathering information or spying, searching for and destroying certain targets on the battlefield, through defense against missile attacks.

 Camcopter S-100 is a drone powered by a rotary propeller, with autonomous functions, with its design and drive reminiscent of modern helicopters.
 Manufactured in Austria by the Austrian company Schiebel Corporation, the Camcopter has found its purpose in many different operations around the world.

 They started with manufacturing this model in the early 2000s by order of the military services of the United Arab Emirates and the German Navy, it soon found its place in the very elite of modern drones.

 Classified as a medium-range and high-altitude drone, it was used in military operations of various types.
-It has found use in general surveillance of terrain and state borders, in fire surveillance and control, in assessing damage to infrastructure, in detecting minefields, and other similar purposes.
+It has found use in general surveillance of terrain and state borders, fire surveillance and control, assessing damage to infrastructure, detecting minefields, and other similar purposes.

 4. General Atomics MQ-9 Reaper

 One of the most efficient and deadly drones popularly known as Predator was manufactured by the General Atomics Aeronautical Systems Corporation based in the United States.
 The Predator is a provision fighter designed with a performance that allows it to last longer and achieve higher altitudes when surveillance than its then competitors in the market.

 The first prototype was made in 2001 when the first flight was made.
 The predator was primarily designed for reconnaissance and surveillance, greatly aided by the highly developed technology of various sensors implemented inside the aircraft, such as a thermographic camera for night vision.